moneil/DSKTOOL-for-Learn/README.md

 Note: if you do not have a Heroku account you will be prompted to create one and you will be directed to the setup screen on account create completion.

-:warning: After initial deployment to Heroku it may take a few minutes for your site to become available.
+:warning: After initial deployment to Heroku it may take several minutes for your site to become available.
 During startup time you may see a "There's nothing here..." page on visiting your site.
-Grab a coffee and check back after several minutes.
+Grab a coffee, you deserve it.

 ### Deploy Latest Stable Release (v1.2.9):
 <a href="https://heroku.com/deploy?template=https://github.com/moneil/DSKTOOL-for-Learn/tree/main">